Written by: Janice Francisco, Founder & Principal Consultant, BridgePoint Effect

-The question of how to bring innovation to a company is certainly something I spent a lot of time exploring in 2018.
-With our partner FourSight, we sponsored the Innov8rs Conference for intrapreneurs, conducted global research to answer the question “who are the innovators in organizations?”
+The question of how to bring innovation to a company is certainly something I've spent a lot of time helping leaders and their teams do over the past 15 years.

-Five ways to bring innovation to a company in 2019
+How to bring innovation to a company

-1. Define and measure innovation.
+1. Define and measure innovation

 A definition of innovation.